voghDev/ProgressButtonView/README.md

             android:layout_width="wrap_content"
             android:layout_height="wrap_content"
             android:layout_gravity="center_horizontal"
+            app:hideButtonWhileLoading="true"
             app:text="@string/hello" />

 or you can create it programatically

     ProgressButtonView progressButtonView = new ProgressButtonView(context);

+You can display the loading mode, or switch it back to a normal button using:

+    progressButtonView.showLoading();
+    progressButtonView.hideLoading();

 There are many attributes that you can set to customize its behaviour